Mbed-TLS/mbedtls/docs/architecture/alternative-implementations.md

 For networking, the `net_sockets` module does not currently support alternative implementations.
 If this module does not work on your platform, disable `MBEDTLS_NET_C` and use custom functions for TLS.

-If your platform has a cryptographic accelerator, you can use it via a [PSA driver](#psa-cryptography-drivers) or an [declare an alternative implementation of the corresponding module(s)](#module-alternative-implementations) or [specific functions](#function-alternative-implementations).
+If your platform has a cryptographic accelerator, you can use it via a [PSA driver](#psa-cryptography-drivers) or declare an [alternative implementation of the corresponding module(s)](#module-alternative-implementations) or [of specific functions](#function-alternative-implementations).
+PSA drivers will ultimately replace the alternative implementation mechanism, but alternative implementation will remain supported in at least all Mbed TLS versions of the form 3.x.
+The interface of PSA drivers is currently still experimental and subject to change.

 ## PSA cryptography drivers